EEN421/EEN421.github.io/_posts/QWEN.md

 But **those aren't the only models that exist**.

-If what you need is a small private assistant that can summarize text, inspect a configuration, reason about some code, transform data, or help analyze information you don't particularly want uploaded to a third party, the entry price can be dramatically lower.
+If what you need is a small private assistant that can summarize text, inspect a configuration, reason about some code, transform data, or help analyze information you don't particularly want uploaded to a third party, the entry price is a Raspberry Pi and an SD card.

+Not an NVIDIA DGX.
+Not a cloud subscription.
+Not a Mac Studio.

+A Raspberry Pi.

 ---